TV News Shows Saw Romney Victory Coming, But Couldn't Quite Say It

 That is, at 7 p.m.
-ET, on TV, there was a veil ever so slightly sheathing the results in New Hampshire.
+EST, on TV, there was a veil ever so slightly sheathing the results in New Hampshire.

 The political press felt confident — dead certain, actually — that former Massachusetts Gov. Mitt Romney would win the primary in the neighboring state by a comfortable margin.
-Most polls closed state-wide by 7 p.m. — but as a scattering would not close until 8 p.m, no one reported the final verdicts, despite having a strong sense from exit polls.
+Most polls closed statewide by 7 p.m. — but as a smattering would not close until 8 p.m., no one reported the final verdicts, despite having a strong sense from exit polls.

 As the minutes clicked down, TV anchors increasingly shed inhibitions.

 CNN's Wolf Blitzer stood before giant digital screens as the seconds dwindled to the single digits — and Romney was declared the projected winner the moment the last polls closed.